All Episodes

 And so I don't understand exactly why it is that certain police officers have a problem remembering my face.

-So Blitzer says, well, I guess the basic question, Congresswoman, is if they asked you to stop and identify yourself and go through the detector, what's the big deal?
+So Blitzer says, well, I guess the basic question, Congresswoman, is if they ask you to stop and identify yourself and go through the detector, what's the big deal?

 Why not do that?

-Today we had black elected officials from the Georgia Legislative Black Caucus.
+Today we had black elected officials from the Georgia Legislative Black Caucus at the time when Coretta Scott King's body lay in state at the Georgia State Capitol.

 Why?